Meet the Bike Man who brought the trucker convoy to a crawl

 “What are you doing?” he asked Adler.
 “You got a bunch of trucks behind you.”
 Adler replied that he couldn’t hear the questions over the honking.

 He continued along 17th Street.
-As he peddled by the Ellipse, someone outside Constitution Hall stopped to record the video that has since been shared, retweeted and celebrated across the District.
+As he pedaled by the Ellipse, someone outside Constitution Hall stopped to record the video that has since been shared, retweeted and celebrated across the District.

 By the time 17th Street met Constitution Ave., Adler saw D.C. police officers waving convoy trucks through a red light and decided it was time to go home.
 “I just felt I had said what I needed to say,” he said.